lives lost from speeding / aggressive driving

 Simply put, these crashes didn't have to happen.
 View the statistics.

-Message Monday refers to the Iowa Department of Transportation use of it’s wide network of dynamic message boards on state highways to display safety messages and the current highway fatality county.
-The program began Aug.
-5, 2013.
-Learn more about Message Monday.
+Iowa’s Roadside Chat program uses our wide network of dynamic message boards on state highways to display safety messages and the current highway fatality county.
+The program which began in 2013, was originally called Message Mondays.
+Learn more about Roadside Chat.

 It’s an exciting time in the Danville home of the Boughton family.
 The backpacks are loaded and ready for Harris, 6, and Cate, 5, to start school...
 Read more